sustrik/libdill/man/tls_detach.md

 **WARNING: This is experimental functionality and the API may change in the future.**

-TLS is a cryptographic protocol to provide secure communication over the network.
+TLS is a cryptographic protocol to provide secure communication overthe network.
 It is a bytestream protocol.

-This function does the terminal handshake and returns underlying socket to the user.
+This function does the terminal handshake and returns underlyingsocket to the user.
 The socket is closed even in the case of error.

 **s**: Handle of the TLS socket.